25th July 2019: Sekigahara {Japan, summer 2019}

 Dancing whale with flowers, projected with light

-Afterwards we had dinner and left for home.
+Afterwards we had some dinner and left for home.

 1st September 2018: HYDE LIVE 2018 @ Odaiba, Strike 1 {Japan, summer 2018}

-The concert was in Zepp Tokyo next to Venus Fort.
+The concert was in Zepp Tokyo, next to Venus Fort.
 And what do you do before a concert?
 Queue.
-In Europe it is so you get in, in Japan it is so you buy goods.
-We were promised goods that were not there in the end 。゚(゚´Д`゚)゚。 but at least we did not get a sunburn while waiting as we were prepared for rain and thus carried an umbrella… against the merciless sun (;¬_¬).
+In Europe it is so you get in first, in Japan, since tickets are numbered, you do not do so.
+You queue to buy goods, because they sometimes run out – at least that’s how people justify it.
+Unfortunately, not all the announced goods were on sale yet, which was disappointing.
+At least we did not get a sunburn while waiting, as we were prepared for rain and thus carried an umbrella-turned-parasol against the merciless sun.

 After we had bought our goods, D****e and I went to have lunch at the Venus Fort.
-We surveyed the places and ended up in a yakiniku place which was almost empty, and still had a loong line.
+We surveyed the places and ended up in a yakiniku place which was almost empty, and still had a long line of people waiting to get in.
 Things I’ll never understand.
+Food was good, though.

 Yakiniku lunch – a dish of uncooked meat, the grill to cook it, rice, broth, and pickled vegetables